gapml/NLP/docs/about.md

 # Gap
-# Natural Language Processing for PDF/TIFF/Image Documents and Computer Vision for Images
+# Natural Language Processing for PDF/TIFF/Image Documents

 ## Framework
-The Gap NLP/CV open source framework provides an easy to get started into the world of machine learning for your unstructured data in PDF documents, scanned documents, TIFF facsimiles,  camera captured documents, and computer vision for your image data.
+The Gap NLP open source framework provides an easy to get started into the world of machine learning for your unstructured data in PDF documents, scanned documents, TIFF facsimiles,  camera captured documents, and computer vision for your image data.

 +	Automatic OCR of scanned and camera captured images.
 +	Automatic Text Extraction from documents.